nick-prendergast/Cities/README.md

 ## About App

-This is a "City" CRUD RESTful Web Service with Spring/Spring Boot/Hibernate H2 in memory database.
+This is a "City" CRUD RESTful Web Service with Spring Boot/Hibernate H2 in memory database.

+You can -

 * **browse through the paginated list of cities with the corresponding photos**
 ```